Today we are going to see the phenomenon of reinstalled apps, covering the main reasons why they happen and how can they affect ASO. Keep reading!

 It’s also frequent with mobile games, as they are trending during a period of time and everybody plays them.
 After a certain time, users get rid of them and reinstall them when they add new features or they just become trendy again.

 Here are some more insights about reasons to reinstall apps or games that Tune’s report showed:

-- 18% of users delete an app because it was buggy, just to reinstall it later to force a reset and solve the problem
+- 18% of users delete an application because it was buggy, just to re-download it later to force a reset and solve the problem

-- 13% delete an app that they later found out they needed… And therefore redownloaded it
+- 13% delete that they later found out they needed… And therefore redownloaded it

-- 6% delete an app by mistake and had to reinstall it
+- 6% delete by mistake and had to reinstall it

 - 1% say there was a sale that required purchase via app, so they reinstalled it

 It’s important to keep track of installs, uninstalls and re-downloads, especially when we know everything they entail.
 A user deleting our app doesn’t mean that he will never come back, so we can work on user retention and engagement.
 If we know when users have uninstalled and reinstalled, we can know our churn and evaluate the app’s lifecycle.

 However, these values might be difficult to track because of the discrepancy between Analytics Platforms (Google Play Console, iTunes Connect or Google Analytics) and Mobile Attribution Platforms, also known as trackers.
 This is completely normal, though, so there’s no need to worry.
 It is important to know that Attribution Platforms like AppsFlyer or Adjust consider an install when the user has downloaded and opened an app.
 If the user doesn’t interact with it, it doesn’t count.